Sleep-Related Breathing Disorders

 When to See a Doctor:

 If you experience symptoms suggestive of sleep-related breathing disorders, such as loud snoring, pauses in breathing during sleep, or excessive daytime sleepiness, it’s essential to consult a healthcare provider.
-Prompt diagnosis and treatment can help alleviate symptoms, improve sleep quality, and reduce the risk of complications associated with untreated sleep-related breathing disorders.
+Prompt and treatment can help alleviate symptoms, improve sleep quality, and reduce the risk of complications associated with untreated sleep-related breathing disorders.

 Conclusion: